CentraCare - Paynesville

 Additional Preceptor(s): CDE; Jennifer Klocker, PharmD

 CentraCare Paynesville (CCP) is an ambulatory medication therapy management practice within two rural hospitals and clinics.
-The practice consists of a Critical Access Hospital, licensed to operate 25 beds, one provider-based clinic attached to the hospital, four provider-based outreach clinics in area communities, Koronis Manor Care Center, and senior living apartments.
-CC-P is an affiliate of CentraCare , a not-for-profit health care system that provides comprehensive, high-quality care to people throughout Central Minnesota.
-CC-P serves the central Minnesota areas of Stearns and Meeker counties and surrounding areas.
+The practice consists of a Critical Access Hospital, licensed to operate 25 beds, one provider-based clinic attached to the hospital, four provider-based outreach clinics in area communities, assisted living, and senior living apartments.
+CCP is an affiliate of CentraCare, a not-for-profit health care system that provides comprehensive, high-quality care to people throughout Central Minnesota.
+CCP serves the central Minnesota areas of Stearns and Meeker counties and surrounding areas.
 The medication therapy management services for the system are integrated and pharmacists and residents share coverage of provider questions and consults from across the system.
 A population health-based patient identification process is currently being used to help identify patients for MTM services to improve patient outcomes and decrease health care costs across the service area.

 - Values: Patient-focused, safety for patients and staff, respect for employees and providers, integrity, social responsibility, fiscal responsibility.

-Pharmacy Services: CC-P has a robust history of providing medication management services throughout the health system.
+- Pharmacy Services: CCP has a robust history of providing medication management services throughout the health system.
 The staff includes three PharmDs, the resident PharmD, and four pharmacy technicians on the Paynesville campus and one PharmD and one technician on the Melrose campus.
-The pharmacy department at CC-P has offered complete medication services to the hospital, primary care clinic, and specialty services clinic since 1994.
-They also provide medications to the residents of the attached Koronis Manor Care Center through the long-term care dispensing pharmacy.
+The pharmacy department at CCP has offered complete medication services to the hospital, primary care clinic, and specialty services clinic since 1994.
+The Melrose site was recently added with the same level of service in 2019.
 The pharmacists have a broad scope of practice, allowing them to practice ambulatory care pharmacy and comprehensive medication management at the highest level.
 Current clinical services include diabetes education, comprehensive medication management services, anticoagulation education and monitoring, cardiac rehab medication education, nicotine cessation counseling, and oncology services.
 The pharmacy staff participates in a variety of committees and is often called upon to provide education to healthcare patrons.